resbaz/nectar-cloud-lessons/Planning/lesson_IX.md

-# Lesson IX: Securing and maintaining your instance (45 min)
+# Lesson IX: Securing and maintaining your instance

 ## Learning objectives